emiemilemily/emiemilemily.github.io/commentspolicy.md

 ---
 layout: page
-title: Global Restoration Project Comments Policy
+title: GRP Blog Comments Policy
 ---

 #### Testing 1, 2, 3

-We welcome all kinds of comments
+We welcome all relevant and respectful comments.
+Off-topic comments may be removed.